 Written notice received in the period 1st to 30th June 20% refund

 Written notice received in the period 1st to 30th May 40% refund

 Written notice received on or before 30th April 100% refund

 c) Withdrawal from the School: A term’s notice must be given before a pupil is withdrawn from the School or a term’s fees in lieu will be immediately due and payable as a debt at the rate applicable on the date of invoice whether or not the place can be filled.
 The pupil’s decision to withdraw from the School shall, for these purposes, be treated as a withdrawal by the parents.
 The School Year is deemed to start on 1st September in each year.
 The main reason for these rules is to ensure that the School has sufficient notice with which to plan fee levels, other resources and the curriculum.

 A deposit of £250 is payable to secure a place, together with a non-refundable registration fee of £100. e) Overseas Pupils: For parents residing outside the United Kingdom, a deposit of £1000 will be charged, together with a non-refundable registration fee of £150.
 In the event of a student’s registration being cancelled less than 90 days prior to the scheduled arrival date, the School reserves the right to retain the Deposit.
 Should the cancellation be as a result of an failed visa application due to the applicant not having fulfilled the requirements of the local consular office, the School reserves the right to retain the Deposit.

-In all instances the Director’s decision is final.
+In all instances the Proprietor’s decision is final.
 The deposit will be repaid by means of a credit on the final extras account.
 Until credited, the deposit will form part of the general funds of the School and does not attract (a payment of) interest by the School.
 Refund of the deposits will not be done until 4 weeks after the student has left.

 e) Change of status: